Magnetism in Gemstones

 Graph of Color Change Garnets (Pyrope & Spessartine)

 Blue Color Change Garnet: A striking change from daylight to incandescent light is seen in the .86 ct blue Color Change Garnet from Madagascar pictured below, which changes from blue to pink.
-This contrast between colors is equal to that of fine Alexandrite Chrysoberyl.
-Below right, we see that blue color is enhanced when viewed under LED light.
+This contrast between colors is just as impressive as the color change seen in the finest Alexandrite Chrysoberyl.
+Below right, we see that blue color is enhanced when viewed under cool LED light.

 This Purple Color Change Garnet Shows 4 Colors Under 4 Different Light Sources

-Not all Garnet varieties along the Pyrope-Spessartine line are Color Change Garnets.
-Other hybrids of Pyrope and Spessartine include Pastel Pyrope at the low end, Malaya in the middle, and orange Spessartine at the high end, but Color Change Garnets show the most diverse range of color and color phenomena.
+Not all Garnet varieties along the Pyrope-Spessartine join are Color Change Garnets.
+Other hybrids of Pyrope and Spessartine that may not show color change include Pastel Pyrope at the low end, Malaya in the middle, and orange Spessartine at the high end.
+But Color Change Garnets show the most diverse range of daylight color and incandescent color.
 Varying amounts of manganese (Spessartine) mixing with small amounts of iron, chromium, and vanadium, result in a rainbow of colors including blue, green, purple, brown, yellow and orange.
 With the exceptions of blue green and some purple gems, color tone tends to be light or pale.
 Green Color Change Garnets are the only green transparent gems besides Demantoid Garnets that pick up with a magnet.

 Color Change Garnet